Mazara del Vallo: Today

 Today Mazara is widely considered to be one of the most important fishing centres of Italy; tussles about fishing rights, especially with the North-African countries, figure large in the town's recent history, boat sequestrations being a common event.
-Currently the fishing business in the city seems to be withering, mainly because of the increasing lack of people willing to work on boats.
+Currently the fishing business in the city seems to be less significant, mainly because of the increasing lack of younger people willing to work in the industry.

-Mazara del Vallo is among the Italian cities with the highest percentages of immigrants; it is estimated that the city hosts at least 3,500 registered immigrants, mainly from nearby Tunisia but also the other countries of the Maghreb.
-They tend to live principally around the old Arab city centre (the Casbah).
-There exists a local school, managed by the Tunisian government, at which only Arabic and French are taught as languages.
-This has led to some controversy.
-Most of the local schools show openness to Arab culture, even providing Arabic language classes for both Italians and Arabs, and encouraging integration with the autochthonous students.
-The local city council also provides a seat reserved for a representative of Mazara's immigrant community.

 Geography

-Mazara borders with the municipalities of Campobello di Mazara, Castelvetrano, Marsala, Petrosino, and Salemi.
+Mazara borders the municipalities of Campobello di Mazara, Castelvetrano, Marsala, Petrosino, and Salemi.
 It counts the hamlets (frazioni) of Borgata Costiera and Mazara Due.

 Main sights

 Mazara made national news in March 1998, when a bronze statue called the Dancing Satyr (Satiro Danzante) was found off the port, at a depth of 500 m in the Strait of Sicily by a local fishing boat.
 The statue is believed to have been sculpted by Greek artist Praxiteles and is now on display to the public in a dedicated museum in the city, after having been on show at the Chamber of Deputies of Rome, and in Aichi, Japan.
 After this event, the city quickly gained in terms of visiting tourists and a national advertising campaign was mounted with the slogan Mazara del Satiro.

 Other attractions include the Norman Arc, that is the remains of the old Norman Castle built in 1073 and demolished in 1880, and a number of churches, including the Royal Saint Nicholas (San Nicolò Regale) Church, a rare example of Norman architecture built in 1124, the Seminary, built in 1710, which surrounds the main local piazza, Piazza della Repubblica, and St. Vitus on the Sea (San Vito a Mare) Church.
 In honour of St. Vitus, the official patronal saint as well as a native of Mazara del Vallo, the St. Vitus Feast (Lu Fistinu di Santu Vitu) is held every year.